-Please answer all of the following questions.
-Please not e: Data must reflect only those students and faculty who are explicitly connecte d with the program und er scrutiny.
+Please answer all of the following questions and note: Data must reflect only those students and faculty who are explicitly connected with the program under scrutiny.

-faculty who are explicitly connected with the program under scrutiny.
-If you select YES to one of the first four questions, please consider selecting Category 1 for t his program.
-1. 1.
-Is the program unique in the UNC system? $\ \square$ Yes $\ \square$ No If yes, provide evidence of its distinctive situation occupied by the program.
-If appropriate, make sure to explain how your program differs from each of the other programs with the same 6-digit CIP in the UNC system.
-If no, explain why the program should not be restructured through consolidation (integrated within another department/scaled back to a minor or concentration) or discontinued.
-2. Is the program central to the institutional mission? ☐ Yes □ No If yes, explain the distinctive situation occupied by the program.
-If no, explain why the program should not be restructured through consolidation (integrat within another department/scaled back to a minor or concentration) or discontinued.
-3. Is this program serving a profession with a critical employment sho of employment experience high turn-over? ortage in NC or o □ Yes loes this field □ No If yes, please provide evidence that the program is linked to a profession experiences high turn-over in the labor market (e.g., Loans for Services Approved Education Programs, Burning Glass etc.).
-NCSEAA Forgiva ble Education 4.
-Is the majority of your program cost (over 75%) supported by extern nal funding? □ Yes □No If yes, please describe.
-5. Are the majority of program credit hours associated with requirem majors on campus, or serve as curricular options within interdiscipli If yes, explain why the program cannot be integrated within a back to a minor. nother departm ent or scaled
+If you select YES to one of the first four questions, please consider selecting Category 1 for this program.

+- 1. Is the program unique in the UNC system? - If yes, provide evidence of its distinctive situation occupied by the program.
+If appropriate, make sure to explain how your program differs from each of the other programs with the same 6-digit CIP in the UNC system. - If no, explain why the program should not be restructured through consolidation (integrated within another department/scaled back to a minor or concentration) or discontinued.

+2. Is the program central to the institutional mission? 🗆 Yes 🗆 No

+- If yes, explain the distinctive situation occupied by the program. - If no, explain why the program should not be restructured through consolidation (integrated within another department/scaled back to a minor or concentration) or discontinued. - 3.
+Is this program serving a profession with a critical employment shortage in NC or does this field of employment experience high turn-over? □ Yes □ No - If yes, please provide evidence that the program is linked to a critical shortage or that the profession experiences high turn-over in the labor market (e.g., NCSEAA Forgivable Education Loans for Services Approved Education Programs, Burning Glass, NC Commerce Department, etc.). - 4.
+Is the majority of your program cost (over 75%) supported by external funding?